String cone and Superpotential combinatorics for flag and Schubert varieties in type A: Pseudoline arrangements and Gleizer-Postnikov paths

-Assume $\p$ changes the line at the crossing ${(i,j)}$.
-Figure \ref{fig:path.cross} shows the three possible orientations of a crossing, each yielding two possibilities for the path.
-If in situation 1a, there is only one face $F$ in $A_\p$ bounded by ${(i,j)}$ to the left and so $c_{(i,j)}$ appears only once with positive sign in $\Psi(e_\p)$.
-The path $\p$ changes from $l_i$ to $l_j$ with $i<j$, so $c_\p$ contains $c_{(i,j)}$ with a positive sign too.
-In cases 2a and 3a, $A_\p$ contains only one face bounded by ${(i,j)}$ below resp. above.
-Hence $c_{(i,j)}$ appears only once with negative sign in $\Psi(e_{\p})$.
-The same is true for $c_\p$: in both cases $\p$ changes from line $l_j$ to $l_i$ but $i<j$.
-Three cases remain to be checked, 1b, 2b and 3b.
-In all of them $A_\p$ contains three faces $F_1,F_2$ and $F_3$ adjacent to ${(i,j)}$.
+Three cases remain to be checked, 1b, 2b and 3b in Figure~\ref{fig:path.cross}.
+In all of them $\area_{\p}$ contains three faces $F^1,F^2$ and $F^3$ adjacent to ${(i,j)}$.
 In case 1b, ${(i,j)}$ bounds one face to the left and the other two from above, resp. below.
-This implies that $c_{(i,j)}$ appears with coefficient $-1$ in $\Psi(e_\p)$.
-As $\p$ changes from $l_j$ to $l_i$ the same is true for $c_\p$.
-For 2b and 3b we are in the opposite case: two faces in $A_\p$ are bounded to the left, resp. right, by ${(i,j)}$ and only one from above, resp. below.
-Hence, $\Psi(e_\p)$ contains $c_{(i,j)}$ with a positive sign and the same is true for $c_\p$, as $\p$ changes from line $l_i$ to line $l_j$.
+This implies that $c_{(i,j)}$ appears with coefficient $-1$ in $\Psi_{\w}(e_{\p})$.
+As $\p$ changes from $l_j$ to $l_i$ the same is true for $c_{\p}$.
+For 2b and 3b we are in the opposite case: two faces in $\area_{\p}$ are bounded to the left, resp. right, by ${(i,j)}$ and only one from above, resp. below.
+Hence, $\Psi_{\w}(e_{\p})$ contains $c_{(i,j)}$ with coefficient $1$ and the same is true for $c_{\p}$, as $\p$ changes from line $l_i$ to line $l_j$. \end{enumerate} \end{proof}